wemakerspace/repair-kopitiam-training-and-equipment/README.md

 # repair-kopitiam-training-and-equipment
 Training materials and equipment schematics for Repair Kopitiam.
+Detailed blog posts behind this can be found here: [Part 1](http://yeokhengmeng.com/2016/05/repair-kopitiam-speciality-electrical-tools/) and [Part 2](http://yeokhengmeng.com/2017/07/repair-kopitiam-specialty-electrical-tools-part-2-short-circuit-limiter/).

 <a href="https://raw.githubusercontent.com/yeokm1/repair-kopitiam-training-and-equipment/master/rk-equip-overview-original.jpg"><img src="rk-equip-overview-small.jpg"></a>
 Some of the equipment in this picture have been deprecated.
 See the listing below for details.